owenshen24/golb/contents/Good-Self-Help-Is-Self-Defeating.md

 title: Good Self-Help Is Self-Defeating
 summary: Self-help is supposed to get people to stop needing it.
-But the typical incentives in any medium mean that it's possible to get people hooked on your content, rather than learning from it.
+But the typical incentives for readership in any medium mean that it's possible to get people dependent on your content, rather than freeing themselves from it.
+order: 3

 ### What Makes Good Self-Help?